benoitryder/simulotter/doc/display.rst

 ``0b101`` means both left and right buttons.

+.. _display-default-handlers:

 Default handlers
 ~~~~~~~~~~~~~~~~

-The following default handlers are defined.
-They can be overridden using :meth:`set_handler`.
+The following default handlers are defined in
+:meth:`Display.set_default_handlers` and can be resetted using this method.

 - *escape*: close the display
 - *WASDQE*: move the camera origin along X/Y/Z axes